All about St. Bede's Early Years Foundation Stage Unit!!!!

 What the children need every day:

-Nursery: a named, filled water bottle (water only); a coat (children play outside in ALL weathers and their packed lunch (if not having a school-made dinner and staying for a full-day session).
+Nursery: a named, filled water bottle (water only); a coat (children play outside in ALL weathers and their packed lunch (if they are not having a school-made dinner and staying for a full-day session).

-Nursery children also benefit from having a bag with a spare set of clothes in which is kept in school for any accidents, falls or .
-They also require a School Book Bag (available from the school office), which is brought in weekly.
+Nursery children also benefit from having a bag with a spare set of clothes in which is kept in school for any accidents or falls.
+They also require a School Book Bag (available from the school office) to bring home a school library book of their choosing.

 Worship: